 A 18m granite colossus stands in meditative pose on Vindhyagiri hill, 134m above sea level.
 It was built in 981 CE, on the orders of a general called Chavundaraya, and is considered one of the largest monolithic statues in the world.

 Every twelfth year thousands of faithful gather at Gomateshwara temple to perform the Mahamastakabhishekam, a spectacular ceremony in which the statue is anointed with various substances such as coconut juice, sugarcane juice, milk, ghee, saffron, sandalwood paste, turmeric, gold coins and precious stones.
-The next Mahamastakabhishekam takes place in 2018.
+The next Mahamastakabhishekam will take place in 2024

 Opposite Vindhyagiri Hill stands the equally rocky 61m Chikka Betta or Chandragiri Hill, with a group of religious structures on its summit.
 Some of them are remarkable: